google/nucleus/docs/source/nucleus/util/vis.md

 Args:
   arr: numpy array.
 Input array to save.
-  path: str. file path at which to save the image.
+  path: str.
+File path at which to save the image.
+A .png prefix is added if
+    the path does not already have one.
+Leave empty to save at /tmp/tmp.png, which is useful when only temporarily showing the image in a Colab notebook.
   image_mode: "RGB" or "L".
 Leave as default=None to choose based on image
     dimensions.
   show: bool.
 Whether to display the image using IPython (for notebooks).